xImAnton/WorldTools/README.md

-# FlexBackup
+# WorldTools
-A tool for more flexible minecraft world backups
+A python module / CLI for modifying minecraft worlds